Donald Trump’s Whistleblowers Don’t Intend To Reveal Their Identities, Says Attorney Andrew Bakaj

 — Rep. Don Beyer (@RepDonBeyer) October 8, 2019

-Trump’s team is currently shifting focus onto his potential Democratic rival in 2020, Joe Biden, whose son, Hunter, was working on the board of the Ukranian natural gas company, Burisma, when Biden pushed for the firing of the country’s top prosecutor, Viktor Shokin.
+Trump’s team is currently shifting focus onto his potential Democratic rival in 2020, Joe Biden, whose son, Hunter, was working on the board of the Ukranian natural gas company Burisma when the elder Biden pushed for the firing of the country’s top prosecutor, Viktor Shokin.
 Shokin was tasked with investigating corruption at Burisma but reportedly wasn’t doing a good job.
-Although Trump is accusing Biden of pushing for Shokin’s firing to help Hunter avoid legal trouble, various U.S. and Ukraine attorneys who also pushed for Shokin’s firing suggest that the move was due to his failure to root out corruption.
+Although Trump is accusing the former vice president of pushing for Shokin’s firing to help his son avoid legal trouble, various U.S. and Ukraine attorneys who also pushed for Shokin’s firing suggest that the move was due to his failure to root out corruption.

 Other Trump allies, like his senior advisor for policy, Stephen Miller, suggest that the impeachment probe into the president is the work of the “deep state,” referring to the conspiracy theory that there is a hidden government behind the elected officials that control U.S. politics behind the scenes.